-14 October 2016: The Beacons-field at left center was extensively renovated in 1978, but the building is essentially as finished in 1911.
-1: To the left the 1963 Humble Building (ExxonMobil Building, 800 Bell Street) rises 44 stories up and out of the frame.
-2: On the street level the Church of Christ Scientist built on the church lot in 1961 after demolition of the previous structure.
-The church sold in 2016 and has been converted into a nightclub, Spire, with an uncertain future.
-3: The 17-story Savoy Field Hotel was built in 1966 incorporating the old Savoy Apartments [LINK], even then beginning to deteriorate.
-After operating for a few years, it lay in an abandoned state for decades as the old Savoy Apartments began to disintegrate onto the street and was demolished in 2012.
-A major renovation 2013-2015 converted the1966 building into a Holiday Inn.4: Travis Tower was built in 1955 as the 21 story headquarters of Conoco Corporation, topped with a rotating triangular company logo that would change color to reflect the weather conditions.
-5: Reliant Energy Plaza (1000 Main) was built in 2003 with 36 floors as headquarters for the electrical utility company.
-6: The 48 story building at 609 Main was under construction when this photo was taken in 2016, as the construction cranes reveal, but it was completed the following year.
-7: The rather stark 32 story First National Bank Building was built in 1960 to contrast with the old brick structures then dominating downtown.
-8. Skyhouse Main, a 24 story residential complex completed in 2016 and its companion, 9: 1625 Main, a second residential complex completed in 2014.
+14 October 2016: 1.
+1720 Main: In 2016 The Spire Night Club repurposed the Church of Christ, Scientist built on the site of the old building in 1961; 2.
+800 Bell: The Humble Building (ExxonMobil) rises 44 stories up and out of the frame, 1963; 3.
+1706 Main: The Beaconsfield was extensively renovated in 1978, but the building is essentially as finished in 1911; 4.
+1616 Main: The 17-story Savoy Field Hotel was built in 1966 incorporating the old Savoy Apartments, even then beginning to deteriorate [after operating for a few years, it lay in an abandoned state for decades and began to disintegrate onto the street before being demolished in 2012], a major renovation 2013-2015 converted the building into the Holiday Inn Houston Downtown; 5.
+1300 Main: Travis Tower was built in 1955 as the 21 story headquarters of Conoco Corporation, topped with a rotating triangular company logo that would change color to reflect the weather conditions; 6.
+1000 Main: Reliant Energy Plaza was built in 2003 with 36 floors as headquarters for the electrical utility company; 7.
+609 Main: Hines North Tower, here still under construction, 48 floors, finished in 2017; 8.
+1021 Main: One City Centre, built 1959-1961 in the Modernist Style, 32 floors; 9.
+1625 Main: Skyhouse Houston, a 24 story residential complex completed in 2014 and its companion, 10.
+1725 Main: SkyHouse Main, a second residential complex completed in 2016.

 Postmark: 30 January 1913 Ft.
 W. Teague … US R. P. O.